PUBNAVETRA · A Purple Wins Instrument

 Direction.
 Capacity.
 Conversion.

-NAVETRA reads ten execution domains, grouped for the board under three pillars.
-The pillars organise the narrative; the ten domains carry the measurement — each priced in dollars, against your sector.
+NAVETRA reads ten execution taxonomies, grouped under three pillars.
+The pillars organise the narrative; the ten taxonomies carry the measurement — each given economic scale, against your sector.

 Pillar 01 · Direction